rust-lang/rustc-perf/collector/benchmarks/README.md

 - **image-0.24.1**: Basic image processing functions and methods for converting to and from various image formats.
 Used often in graphics programming.
+- **libc-0.2.124**: An interface to `libc`.
+Contains many declarations of types, constants, and functions, but relatively little normal code.
+Stresses the parser.
+A very widely-used crate.
 - **regex-1.5.5**: A regular expression parser.
 Used by many Rust programs.
 - **ripgrep-13.0.0**: A line-oriented search tool.
 A widely-used utility.
 - **serde-1.0.136**: A serialization/deserialization crate.
 Used by many other